Annual Self-Review

 | Collaboration | Coordinated checkout redesign across eng, design, and data.
 Created spec checklist with eng input.
 Weekly stakeholder updates. |

 | Leadership | Coached junior PM to independence.
 Killed 4 projects (hard decisions).
-Presented roadmap to execs 3 times. |
+Presented roadmap to execs 3 times.
+Gave wish-that to Sarah on spec context → her revision rounds dropped from 4 to 1. |